Haoming02/comfyui-node-beautify/README.md

 This will add a button, **Beautify**, to the menu that rounds the **size** and **position** of each **node** and **group** in a workflow using a specified value

 ## Config
-You can click the cog icon to open the settings, and edit the **Beautify Grid Size** field to change the value used for rounding
+You can edit the **Beautify Grid Size** field in the settings to change the value used for rounding